 Q #23) Define Entity, Entity type, and Entity set.

 Ans: Entity can be anything, be it a place, class or object which has an independent existence in the real world.

-Entity type represents a set of entities which have similar attributes.
+The entity type represents a set of entities that have similar attributes.

 Entity set in the database represents a collection of entities having a particular entity type.

 Ans: Weak entity set is the one whose primary key comprises of its partial key as well as the primary key of its parent entity.

 This is the case because the entity set may not have sufficient attributes to form a primary key.